-It is amazing the things you don’t know about an area you have been pedaling around by bike, for over twenty years.
-Though at times you may have wonder why an old building or a street is designed the way it is?
-But it’s not that important of a question and you put off finding the answer.
-Well that all changed earlier this fall when I had the opportunity to tag along on a special ride of the Hiawatha Bicycling Club, called the Magical History Tour.
+It is amazing the things you don’t know about an area you have been pedaling around by bike, for many years.
+Though you may have wonder why an old building or a street is designed the way it is?
+But it’s not a top priority and you put off finding the answer.
+That all changed when I had the opportunity to tag along on a special ride of the Hiawatha Bicycling Club.

 Gather for the Magical History Tour in south Minneapolis.